-Select, maintain and use PPE appropriately, consistent with your training.
+Select, maintain and use PPE based on the requirements and exposure assessment and consistent with your training.
 Students may be required to provide their own PPE for use in academic laboratories and classrooms.
+Required PPE must be provided at no cost to personnel, including student employees.
+EH&S is responsible for the following: